-For more details about incremental backup, see Block-Level Incremental Backup.

-• While a BACKUP subcommand is in progress, no other subcommands (INIT, DELETE, MANAGE, SHOW BACKUPS, VERIFY-CHKSUM) must be issued.
-Any subcommands issued while a backup is in progress will skip and ignore the backups.

-For full backup, the target default format is a tar file.
-For incremental backup, only plain format must be specified.

-• The backup is saved in the following backup_path/server_name/backup_id directory.

-where

-- backup_path is the value assigned to the backup_path parameter in the BART configuration file. - server_name is the lowercase name of the database server as listed in the configuration file. - <backup_id> is a backup identifier assigned by BART to the particular backup. - MD5 checksums of the full backup and any user-defined tablespaces are saved as well for tar backups. - When you use BART to take a backup of PostgreSQL server versions: - 9.5 or prior, only one backup per server may be in progress at any given time and if a backup is interrupted, you must manually run the pg_stop_backup() command to terminate the backup mode.

-- 9.6 or higher, multiple backups can be taken simultaneously and if a backup is interrupted, the backup mode is terminated automatically without the need to run pg_stop_backup() command manually to terminate the backup. - Before performing the backup, BART checks to ensure if there is enough disk space to completely store the backup in the BART backup catalog.

-See the error message table in the BACKUP section of the EDB Postgres Backup and Recovery Reference Guide for the error message that will be displayed if BART detects insufficient disk space.
+Please Note:

-• In the postgresql.conf file, ensure the wal_keep_segments configuration parameter is set to a sufficiently large value.
-See the error message table in the BACKUP section of the EDB Postgres Backup and Recovery Reference Guide for the error message that will be displayed if wal_keep_segments configuration parameter is not set to a sufficiently large value.

-A low setting of the wal_keep_segments configuration parameter may result in the deletion of some WAL files before the BART BACKUP subcommand saves them to the BART backup catalog.
-For information about the wal_keep_segments parameter, see the PostgreSQL Core Documentation.

-• If in the BART configuration file, parameter setting xlog_method=stream applies to a given database server, streaming of the transaction log in parallel with creation of the backup is performed for that database server, otherwise the transaction log files are collected upon completion of the backup.
+- While a BACKUP subcommand is in progress, no other subcommands must be invoked.
+Any subcommands invoked while a backup is in progress will skip and ignore the backups. - For full backup, the target default format is a tar file, whereas for incremental backup, only plain format must be specified. - MD5 checksums of the full backup and any user-defined tablespaces are saved as well for tar backups. - Before performing the backup, BART checks to ensure if there is enough disk space to completely store the backup in the BART backup catalog. - In the postgresql.conf file, ensure the wal_keep_segments configuration parameter is set to a sufficiently large value.
+A low setting of the wal_keep_segments configuration parameter may result in the deletion of some WAL files before the BART BACKUP subcommand saves them to the archive_path.
+For information about the wal_keep_segments parameter, see the PostgreSQL Core Documentation. - If in the BART configuration file, parameter setting xlog_method=stream applies to a given database server, streaming of the transaction log in parallel with creation of the backup is performed for that database server, otherwise the transaction log files are collected upon completion of the backup.
 See the EDB Postgres Backup and Recovery Installation and Upgrade Guide for details about database server setting.

-Note: If the transaction log streaming method is used, the -F p option for a plain text backup format must be specified with the BACKUP subcommand.
+Note: If the transaction log streaming method is used, the -Fp option for a plain text backup format must be specified with the BACKUP subcommand.